ayushagarwal95/tutorial-rlbox/README.md

 * Any return value from a sandboxed function will be marked `tainted` and **CANNOT** be used without verifying.
 * RLBox does **NOT** support functions with variable arguments.
 Make sure that you write wrapper functions in the library to convert functions with variable arguments into one with fixed arguments.
 * After every change, it is best to do a re-build and a quick test if things work as expected.
+* RLBox only supports the C ABI - so the library to be sandboxed must have a C interface for the application.

 ## Steps